 Homes in the Mid Valley neighborhood vary from large estates on good sized lots with swimming pools, park-like outdoor gardens and sprawling floor plans to smaller cottage style abodes.
 Many homes along the Carmel River have private Carmel River beaches and many are equestrian estates with room for horses, barns and turnouts.
 The coveted lane of Prado Del Sol showcases some of the neighborhoods most beautiful homes.
 Just 10 minutes to Carmel, Mid Valley homes enjoy a wonderfully convenient sun-drenched location with quick Hwy 1 access to Carmel-by-the-Sea, Pebble Beach and Monterey.
 There are a number of gated communities as well for added security and privacy.
 There are also condos located along Center Street for those who desire a smaller footprint and the convenience of condo living.

-Currently on the market as of July 31st, there is only 1 home listed for sale in this neighborhood.
-A turn-key, ranch-style, 3 bedroom, 2 bathroom home with 1,555 SqFt of living space on 1+ acre and listed for 999K.
 Click here to preview all Carmel Valley homes for sale in the Mid Valley neighborhood.
 For all available Carmel Valley real estate, click here.

 Historical Market Information